core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 \[ ... coap+bluetooth://00-11-22-33-44-55-66-77-88-99/.well-known/core ... \]

-Note that when using Web Bluetooth {{webbluetooth}}, neither the own nor the peer's address are known to the application.
+Note that on some platforms (e.g. Web Bluetooth {{webbluetooth}}), the peer's or the own address may not be known application.
 They may come up with an application-internal authority component (e. g. `coap+bluetooth://id-SomeInternalIdentifier/.well-known/core`), but must be aware that those can not be expressed towards anything outside the local stack.